 Slider of the ride up to FAA Radar Tower on Black Mountain Rd

 A smooth ride ensues for the next 30 miles with not much in-between.
 A few ranches, the actual Calf Canyon, and two paved side roads- O'Donovan Rd and La Panza Rd.
 Both of which are connectors back to Creston and are largely uneventful and even relatively straight running parallel to the ridgelines.
 Creston is a tiny ranching town dating to1884 who's odd claim-to-fame is the location where L. Ron Hubbard, the inventor of Scientology, spent his last days.
-One road in particular though, Shell Creek Rd, is worth mentioning which runs due north from Hwy 58.
-By far just a rancher’s back road, it's paved, and connects 16 miles back to Shandon (no gas) and Hwy 46.
+The late Alex Trebek of Jeopardy fame owned a horse farm outside Creston.
+One road in particular though, Shell Creek Rd, is worth mentioning which runs due north from Highway 58.
+It's a paved narrow back road and connects 16 miles back to Shandon (no gas) and Highway 46 (no gas).

 The no gas is worth mentioning again as a reminder not to venture into these far-flung places without a full tank.
-Gas is only available on either ends of this ride in Taft (no gas in McKittrick) or along Hwy 101.
+Gas is only available on either ends of this ride in Taft (there may be gas in McKittrick) or along Highway 101.
 If you're worried, carry an MSR Fuel Canister (google that) or an inexpensive hand pump available at any auto parts store.
-One of our riders in the photo below ran out of gas at just 90 miles in the middle of Hwy 58.
+One of our riders in the photo below ran out of gas at just 90 miles in the middle of Highway 58.
 We filled him up with our siphon hose, and on our merry way in minutes.

 The Calf Canyon portion traverses this low range with a series of Ivy League School designed curves.
 The best minds in America carved out this portion of road with motorcyclists in mind.

-Speeds are brisk, sight lines are excellent, and just a few off-camber left handers to contend with.
-Settle in with a comfortable pace, and enjoy the ride.
+Speeds are brisk, sight lines are excellent, and there are a few off-camber left handers to contend with.
+Settle in with a comfortable pace and enjoy the ride.
 There are several long straights in the first half of the ride over hill and dale.
 The ridgelines run north-south which means it's an up and down ride producing smooth high speed turns climbing over and then descending.

 Highway 58 includes some long straights